Indebted Lebanon commits to reforming state finances

 A draft of the statement seen by Reuters on Wednesday said the government would launch fast and effective reforms that could be “difficult and painful” to avoid a worsening of economic, financial and social conditions.

-Information Minister Ibrahim al-Jarrah said on Thursday the government policy statement had been approved with amendments in “phrasing more than essence”.
+Information Minister Jamal Jarrah said on Thursday the government policy statement had been approved with amendments in “phrasing more than essence”.
 It was drafted by a ministerial committee drawn from all the main factions.

 Lebanon has one of the highest public debt-to-GDP ratios in the world, at around 150 percent.